Parametric Objects

 FileGDB Geometry

-Line/Polygon features composed of multiple line/region components (See Figure 2)
+Line/polygon features composed of multiple line/region geometries (see Figure 2)

-* When FileGDB line/polygon features contain multiple sub-objects (as shown below), they will be imported as parametric multilines/multipolygons containing multiple sub-objects.
+* When a FileGDB line/polygon feature has multiple sub-objects (as shown below), import will convert it to a parametric multiline/parametric multipolygon containing multiple sub-objects.

 • Other External Formats

-Parametric objects from other external formats will be converted to polylines during import.
+Parametric objects in other external formats will be fitted to polylines upon import.

 • Current vector processing and analysis functions supporting parametric objects include: overlay analysis, buffer analysis, dissolve, regularize building, compute area, vector resampling, centerline from double lines, centerline from polygon, measure distance, smooth line/polygon, create random point, vector to raster, update attributes, edgematching, vector clip, line topology processing, eliminate, polygon aggregation, cluster and outlier analysis (Anselin Local Moran's I), hot spot analysis (Getis-Ord Gi*), etc.

-• Starting from SuperMap iDesktopX 2025 version, supported feature editing functions for parametric objects include: erase, line to points, polygon to lines, lines to polygon, specify coordinates, specify orientation, specify offset, positioning copy, mirror, rotate.
+• Starting from SuperMap iDesktopX 2025, supported feature editing functions for parametric objects include only: erase, line to point, polygon to line, line to polygon, specify coordinates, specify orientation, specify offset, positioning copy, mirror, rotate.

 Related Topics